 In the bathroom, there is always someone who has an issue with space — usually, there’s just not enough.
-So, for those of us who aren’t able to build large bathrooms the size of a bedroom that include all the dreamy spa-like features that we want, including floor space for days, how can you make it better?
+So, for those of us who aren’t able to build large bathrooms the size of a bedroom that include all the dreamy spa-like features that we want, including a large barthroom vanity and floor space for days, how can you make it better?
 In this article, we’ll cover the best ways to maximize the space in your bathroom, including the different tips and tools that can help you along the way.

 There are, of course, several considerations here and you will need to take the time to figure out what is going to work best for your space.
 For starters, you can check out our Bathroom Design Trends section to get space-saving and maximizing ideas that are sure to set your creative brain in motion.

 When it comes to maximizing space, the floor is a big focus.
 You only have so much of it, so you’ll want to use it well.
 One of the best ways that you can put the floor to work is by choosing larger tiles.
 When you use small tiles, the space shrinks.
 If you use oversized tiles, it gives the impression of more space and can add a unique design feature.
 Limit your grout lines, too, because those can detract from the space and attract unwanted attention.